japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 WARN Failed to remove shuffle [shuffleId] - [exception]
 ```

-If it is a `blocking` operation, it waits for the result for xref:rpc:index.adoc#spark.rpc.askTimeout[spark.rpc.askTimeout], xref:rpc:index.adoc#spark.network.timeout[spark.network.timeout] or `120` secs.
+If it is a `blocking` operation, it waits for the result for rpc:index.md#spark.rpc.askTimeout[spark.rpc.askTimeout], rpc:index.md#spark.network.timeout[spark.network.timeout] or `120` secs.

-NOTE: `removeShuffle` is used exclusively when xref:core:ContextCleaner.adoc#doCleanupShuffle[`ContextCleaner` removes a shuffle].
+NOTE: `removeShuffle` is used exclusively when core:ContextCleaner.md#doCleanupShuffle[`ContextCleaner` removes a shuffle].

 == [[removeBroadcast]] Removing Broadcast Blocks -- `removeBroadcast` Method